SciRIFF: A Resource to Enhance Language Model Instruction-Following over Scientific Literature: Experiment setup

 \subsection{Evaluation}

-\paragraph{Science evaluation} We hold out 9 tasks from \dataset for evaluation, covering a representative range of task categories and scientific domains.
-The inputs, outputs, and evaluation metrics for each task are detailed in Table \ref{tab:testing_tasks}.
-Additional details along with full input / output examples for all evaluation tasks are included in Appendix~\ref{appx:eval_examples}.
+We selected a set of nine tasks from \dataset for evaluation, designed to cover a diverse range of task categories and scientific domains. \dataset tests true out-of-distribution generalization with instructions entirely excluded from training.
+The inputs, outputs, and evaluation metrics for each task are summarized in Table \ref{tab:testing_tasks}.
+Additional details of evaluation tasks are included in Appendix~\ref{appx:eval_examples}.